LeonKohli/interactive-particle-network/README.md

 ## 👥 Contributing

-Contributions are welcome!
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to submit pull requests to us.
+We welcome all contributions!
+If you're interested in enhancing our universe, please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to submit pull requests.

-## 🙏 Acknowledgements

-Thanks to all the developers and creative minds out there for the inspiration!